Segmentation

 Strategic segmentation goes deeper by combining dimensions that explain context.

-A returning user from organic search browsing room details on desktop is different from a new user arriving from paid social on mobile.
+A returning user from organic search browsing product details on desktop is different from a new user arriving from paid social on mobile.
 A high-value repeat customer is different from a discount-driven first-time buyer.
 A user who viewed pricing twice is different from one who only read an introductory article.

 The power comes from layering.